shibusavic/shibusavic/README.md

 # ShibusaVic

-Hi, my name is Victor, or Vic if you prefer and this is my profile for my **Shibusa, LLC** repository.
+Hi, my name is Victor, or Vic if you prefer, and this is my profile for my **Shibusa, LLC** repository.

 "Shibusa" is a derivative of [Shibui](https://en.wikipedia.org/wiki/Shibui), a reference to "simple, subtle, and unobtrusive beauty."
 Shibusa, LLC is a company registered in the State of Iowa.
 No web site yet - it's a low priority right now.